The Science Behind Sleep Apnea Mouth Guards

 The cost of mandibular advancement devices (MADs) can vary widely, depending on the specific model and whether it's custom-fitted by a dental professional.
 While some insurance plans may cover part or all of the cost, others may not.

-It's crucial for patients to discuss these considerations with their healthcare provider and insurance company before deciding on a treatment plan.
-This ensures that they can access the most effective treatment for their sleep apnea without financial strain.
+Patients must discuss these considerations with their healthcare provider and insurance company before deciding on a treatment plan.
+This ensures they can access the most effective treatment for their sleep apnea without financial strain.

 Conclusion: The Future of Sleep Apnea Treatment